arjunr50/Kerala-Tourism/README.md

 # Kerala-Tourism
 Web app having
-- different pages for each district
+-Different pages for each district
-- Form validation using JS
+-Form validation using JavaScript
-- Ease of access to all pages from navbar
+-Ease of access to all pages from title bar
-- Contains Sign in and sign up page
+-Contains Sign in and sign up page with form validation